 This program provides you with an opportunity to gain a better understanding of organizations and operations in the public sector, as well as specialized knowledge and skills necessary for career development.
 It is designed for managers, administrative officers, front-line service providers, policy analysts and those preparing for employment and advancement in federal, provincial or municipal government; social service agencies and other public or non-profit organizations.

-The part-time program offers three separate but interrelated courses of study: a Level I Certificate, a Level II Advanced Certificate, and a Bachelor of Arts in Public Administration and Governance.
+The part-time program offers three separate but interrelated courses of study: a Level 1 Certificate, a Level 2 Certificate, and a Bachelor of Arts (honours) in Public Administration and Governance.
 If you already have a bachelor’s degree from a recognized university, you might want to consider the Post-Baccalaureate Certificate in Public Administration and Leadership.